-The wholesale food delivery industry faces plenty of challenges.
+The food delivery industry is current facing plenty of challenges.

-Unprecedented demand, heavy traffic, high customer expectations and tight windows for delivery have resulted in stressed-out logistics managers and drivers under pressure.
+Unprecedented demand, new B2C customers, heavy traffic, high customer expectations and tight windows for delivery have resulted in stressed-out logistics managers and drivers under pressure.

 Amazon’s acquisition of retail chain Whole Foods is likely to shake up the food distribution industry even more.
 To keep all its new outlets stocked, Amazon is reported to be introducing innovative new technologies to improve the food supply chain and distribute goods to its stores.
 Developments like this are likely to have a ripple effect on the entire industry.
 If other food distribution businesses want to remain competitive, they’ll need to keep their eye on the ball when it comes to adopting new technology.